 Starting in Person at Your Local Office

 For most disability applicants, perhaps the safest and easiest method of filing a disability application would be to contact the Social Security office closest to you and inform them that you wish to apply for disability.
-Whether you qualify for disability insurance benefits or SSI can be determined by the Social Security office.
+The Social Security office can determine whether you meet the non-medical requirements to qualify for disability insurance benefits or SSI

 Forms for the Disability Application

-There are several forms you will need to file in your claim for benefits, depending on whether you qualify for SSDI or SSI.
+You may need to complete several forms to initiate your claim for benefits, depending on whether you are pursuing SSDI or SSI.
 A Social Security field representative can help you fill out the forms.

-To apply for SSDI, you’ll need to fill out Form SSA-16-BK (Application for Disability Insurance Benefits) and Form SSA-3368-BK (Adult Disability Report).
+To apply for SSDI, complete Form SSA-16-BK (Application for Disability Insurance Benefits) and Form SSA-3368-BK (Adult Disability Report).

-To apply for SSI, you’ll need to fill out Form SSA-8000-BK (Application for Supplemental Security Income) and, for adults, Form SSA-3368-BK (Adult Disability Report).
+To apply for SSI, complete Form SSA-8000-BK (Application for Supplemental Security Income) and, for adults, Form SSA-3368-BK (Adult Disability Report).

-To learn more about how Social Security will determine whether you qualify for disability, read about the Social Security disability evaluation process.
+It typically takes at least three to five months before you are notified whether you were approved for Social Security Disability or Supplemental Security Income benefits.
+To learn more about how Social Security will determine whether you qualify for disability, read about the Social Security Administration’s five-step sequential evaluation process.

-You Can Hire An Attorney to Help You File an Application and Represent You From the Beginning
+You Can Hire An Attorney to Represent You From the Beginning

-If you have any questions, please don’t hesitate to contact me.
-Get started soon because the amount of back due benefits you may be eligible to receive can be affected by when you start the claim.
+If you have any questions, please don’t hesitate to contact me online or call (888) 321-8131.
+Get started soon because the amount of back-due benefits you may be eligible to receive can be affected when you start the claim.